112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="103"><em>103.
 “The French mostly collaborated with the Germans.”</em></div>

 The Germans would disagree with that.
 The Germans tried for four years to get more Frenchmen to collaborate.
-That's why they killed so many hostages.
+That’s why they killed so many hostages.
-That's why they destroyed 344 communities for “crimes” not connected with military operations.
+That’s why they destroyed 344 communities for “crimes” not connected with military operations.

 The Germans overran France in 1940.
 For two years they used every promise,